Judith-Montilla/Healthcare-Cost-Prediction-Model/README.md

   - Identified significant predictors of healthcare costs.

 - **Modeling:**
-  - Built a linear regression model.
+  - Built a linear regression model along with Ridge and Lasso regression.
   - Evaluated model performance using R² and MSE metrics.
   - Cross-validation used to ensure robustness.

+- **Visualizations:**
+  - **Feature Importance Plot:** Displays the significance of each predictor variable in driving healthcare costs.
+  - **Residual vs. Fitted Values Plot:** Used to assess homoscedasticity and model fit.
+  - **VIF Scores:** Highlight multicollinearity in predictor variables.

 ## Key Findings